-Bangladesh earns more than $20 billion a year from garment exports, mainly to the United States and Europe.
+Bangladesh, the world's second-largest garment producing country after China, earns more than $20 billion a year from garment exports, mainly to the United States and Europe.